retrocomputacion/retrobbs/readme.md

  - MSX support
  - *Radio* and *Podcast* plugins by __Emanuele Laface__
  - SID to AY music conversion.
  - New &lt;END&gt; TML statement
+ - New &lt;FORMAT&gt; TML block instruction
+ - Support for RLE compressed Koala Paint images
+ - New &lt;PCMPLAY&gt; and &lt;SENDBITMAP&gt; TML tags
+ - Added, optional TML scripts for session start and logout.

 __Changes/Bug fixes__:
  - Fixed filter cutoff low nibble in SID chiptune streaming
  - Fixed PCMPLAY support for non-local files
- - Webaudio plugin now supports non-live sources
+ - *Webaudio* plugin now supports non-live sources
  - Send the correct number of delete characters for the LogOff confirmation message
  - Fix to support Wikipedia-API version 0.6.0 and above (see note on the Requirements section)
+ - Fixed *Slideshow* handling of .C and .PET PETSCII files
+ - *Weather* plugin now has more robust handling of geocoder timeouts
+ - Fixed image converter Bayer 4x4 dithering matrix
+ - Added user-agent when using wikipediaapi >= 0.6.0
+ - Fixed audio streaming now works when the BBS is running under Windows
+ - Messaging system reworked, it now supports different screen dimensions and longer messages

 ---
 # 1.2 The *Turbo56K* protocol